o2-qrz/neural-shorts/README.md

 Visuals: Out of nowhere, a flock of birds hits the noisy group of young locusts.
 Wings, claws, and flying debris fill the air.
 The birds greedily snap up the loud decoys on the fly.

-Action: While the birds are completely distracted by the bloody feast in mid-air, the Leader lands in absolute silence on a hidden, juicy branch of the green tree.
-He folds his wings, bites into a fresh leaf, and starts eating quietly, entirely alone.
-The camera slowly zooms out into total blackness.
 ******